Skip to main content

 In any given environment, there can be tens of thousands of different causes that may cause hundreds of thousands of symptoms.
 Causely prevents service degradation by detangling this mess and pinpointing the cause putting your SLOs at risk and driving remediation actions before SLOs are violated.

-For detailed information about deployment architecture, component structure, telemetry sources, and workflow integration, see the Architecture documentation.
+For deployment architecture, component structure, and workflow integration, see Architecture.